ibrahimuye/ContrastsecurityProject/README.md

 # ContrastsecurityProject
-My project just before getting accepted in my new company ! :)

-Hi Josh I briefly summarized some details about my work.

 -This framework is build to support both API and UI testing in BDD format -First two snerario are to test APIs